LLNL/shroud/docs/functions.rst

 One C++ file will be created for the library and one file for each C++ class.

-By default, Fortran will create one file per class similar to the way C is handled.
+Fortran creates a file for the library and one per additional namespace.
-If classes refer to each other in a library, it is necessary to put all of the classes into a single file using the *F_module_per_class* option since Fortran does not support the idea of forward reference.
+Since Fortran does not support forward referencing of derived types, it is necessary to add all classes from a namespace into a single module.

+..
+XXX some comment about submodules?

 Each Fortran file will only contain one module to make it easier to create makefile dependencies using pattern rules: